 Figuring out how to acoustically treat a room that had yet to be built proved to be a tricky endeavor.
 I had initially intended to hire a professional to measure, model, and treat my room, much like Jeff Fritz, SoundStage!’s previous editor-in-chief, did when he built his Music Vault years ago.
 Unfortunately, I could not find an independent consultant in Canada who offers these services.
 Many high-end audio stores in Vancouver and across Canada will do this, but, understandably, they typically recommend only acoustic products they sell, and I wanted an impartial expert who could tell me exactly what I needed—and, more importantly, what I did not.
 Without such a resource, I was forced to take a big step back and reconsider how I, lacking a background in acoustics, would proceed.

-I started by searching online for easy-to-use independent modeling software online that identified room modes.
+I started by searching online for easy-to-use independent modeling software that identifies room modes.
 Room modes are the collection of resonances in a room that cause peaks and nulls in frequency response in locations throughout the room.
 Unfortunately, to my knowledge, none of these software applications takes the next step and recommends the type and quantity of treatments to manage RT60 (reverberation time).

 So, I abandoned my attempts to find an easy solution and decided to try to figure things out for myself.
 I knew step one would be to design around the problems I could not control, so I modeled my room using Room EQ Wizard (REW) software to identify my room modes and where the peaks and nulls would occur.
 If you look closely at the pictures, you will notice the front row of seating is slightly offset to one side, yet aligns precisely with the center of the broader side of the room, forming a perfect equilateral triangle between my main speakers and the listening position while avoiding the mid-room null.